 –>The standard water : pasta ratio is 1 quart of water for every 1/4 pound (4 ounces) of pasta.

-How salty should you make your pasta water?
-“You want the ocean on your stovetop,” is what my Italian grandma liked to say, salting her pasta water to the point that made a lot of her American guests uncomfortable.
+How much salt do you add?
+“Enough to taste like the sea” is what old Italian grandmas like to say.
+Don’t worry—not all of that salt will absorb into your noodles.
 Don’t worry—not all of that salt will absorb into your noodles.
 If you’d like a guideline as to how much salt to use, try this:

 –>The standard salt : water ratio is at least 1 tablespoon of salt for every 2 quarts of water.

-Step 3: Test the pasta partway through cooking.
+Test the pasta partway through cooking.
 This is another point of confusion for a lot of people learning how to make pasta perfectly: how long should you cook your pasta?
-The answer is, it depends.
-If you’re making an uncooked sauce, like pesto, or just tossing with olive oil, herbs, and cheeses, you want to cook your noodles all the way to al dente.
+You want to cook your noodles all the way to al dente.

-For those not in the know, “al dente” literally means “to the tooth.”
-The practical meaning, as far as pasta is concerned, is that the noodles are cooked to the degree that they are firm but not hard or crunchy.
-You should be able to bite through them without any grit inside the noodle, but they should maintain a firm structure, never squishy, gummy, or soggy.
+“Al dente” means that the noodles are cooked just enough so that they’re firm but not hard or crunchy.
+You should be able to bite through them without any grit inside the noodle, but they should maintain a firm yet soft structure — never crunchy, soggy, or gummy.

 If you’re going to be baking your noodles, such as in a macaroni and cheese casserole, you might consider pulling the noodles from the water a minute earlier, while they’re just a little bit firmer at the core.
 This will allow the noodles to absorb the liquid in your casserole without getting soggy.

-Step 3.5: DO NOT rinse the pasta.
-Another important tip when learning how to make pasta: Don’t rinse your pasta after straining unless you’re following a recipe that specifically calls for it.
+DO NOT rinse the pasta.
 You’ll wash away all those gorgeously sticky starches that come in handy for keeping your sauce where it belongs: on the noodles.
 Rinsing can also make your pasta soggy while diluting the overall flavor of your dish.
 Rinsing may be necessary in some recipes to get the intended result, but if the recipe doesn’t call for it, avoid the temptation.

-Many people rinse to keep their noodles from sticking while they complete the rest of the dish.
+NOTE!!
+Many people rinse their noodles to keep them from sticking while they complete the rest of the dish.
 Here’s an important rule of thumb: finish your sauce before you finish your noodles.
 Sauce is much more patient, waiting politely for its next assignment, while noodles give attitude and clump up like they’re consciously giving you the middle finger.
-If you have to let your pasta sit for a few minutes while you finish up another part of your dish, toss it excitedly every minute or so to keep it from sticking.
-Or better yet, learn to time your pasta so that it’s finished cooking exactly when you’re ready to use it.

 Different sauces will require variations of this method, but for your standard homemade cooked sauce, the following steps should do the trick: